-- Eleven (11) month employees may donate one (1) sick leave day per fiscal year and twelve (12) month employees may donate two (2) sick leave days per fiscal year to a sick leave bank for employees suffering a catastrophic illness/injury; however, each eleven (11) month employee must retain at least six (6) sick leave days, and each twelve (12) month employee must retain at least ten (10) sick leave days, for his/her own account.
+- Eleven (11) month employees may donate one (1) sick leave day per fiscal year and twelve (12) month employees may donate two (2) sick leave days per fiscal year to a sick leave bank for employees suffering a catastrophic illness/injury; however, each eleven (11) month employee must retain at least six (6) sick leave days, and each twelve (12) month employee must retain at least ten (10) sick leave days, for their own account.
 All transfers of sick leave are irrevocable. - 2.
 Catastrophic leave requests must be submitted in writing to the School.
 Any employee requesting to receive donated sick leave under this program shall first exhaust all paid leave he/she has accrued. - 3.
 The Superintendent & CEO shall determine whether or not to grant a request for catastrophic leave based on verification by a medical doctor as to the nature of the illness or injury, anticipated length of absence, and the prognosis for recovery.
 There is no right to receive catastrophic leave donations.
-The Superintendent &CEO may in his/her unreviewable discretion decline an employee's request for catastrophic leave benefits for any reason.

-- 4. All information provided by the employee requesting catastrophic leave shall be held in strict confidence by the School and shall be isolated from other employment records as required by applicable law. - 5.
+The Superintendent &CEO may in their unreviewable discretion decline an employee's request for catastrophic leave benefits for any reason. - 4.
+All information provided by the employee requesting catastrophic leave shall be held in strict confidence by the School and shall be isolated from other employment records as required by applicable law. - 5.
 The number of sick days that can be received by an employee from the catastrophic leave bank is limited to twenty (20) per fiscal year. - 6.
 If an employee is also receiving any form of disability benefits, which is paid on a weekly basis, the total amount of catastrophic leave pay the employee may receive on a weekly basis, when added to the amount of disability benefits the employee is receiving, shall not exceed the employee's total weekly salary.
 Employees must disclose to the School whether they are receiving any such disability benefits. - 7.
 Any reinstatement rights for employees utilizing catastrophic leave shall be in accordance with applicable law. - 8.
 Participation in this program is voluntary.
 Recipient employees shall not offer anything of value to another employee in exchange for donating leave.
-Likewise, donating employees shall not receive anything of value from another employee in exchange for donating leave.
+Likewise, donating employees shall not receive anything of value from another employee in exchange for donating leave. - 9.
+Sick pay accrued during any period of unpaid leave only until the end of the month in which unpaid leave began.